MENU

 What experience do I need?

-You don’t necessarily need previous choral experience, just to hold a good tune!
-Some ability to read music is also an advantage.
-We’re a very friendly lot with members of all ages and always enjoy singing and learning together.
-The main thing is a love of music!
+You don’t necessarily need previous choral experience, just the ability to hold a good tune and ideally have some ability to read music.
+We’re a very friendly lot, with members of all ages and always enjoy singing and learning together.

 When do we rehearse?